barada02/CollegeWebsite/plan.md

 - Test responsive design on mobile devices
 - Test form validations and error states

-This React implementation will provide a modern, interactive college website with full admin capabilities while maintaining the same backend API structure.
+This React implementation will provide a modern, interactive college website with full admin capabilities while maintaining the same backend API structure